danielhua23/ai_sprint_shanghai/hackathon_guides/track2-agent/3_benchmark_generated_kernel/README.md

 git push
 ```

-* step5: create a Pull Request
+* step5: create a Pull Request to danielhua23/hackathon_agent

 Now, once you run `git push` successfully, you will see the create pull request button at the main page of repo, click it to submit a Pull Request